Ragged Clown

 I wonder how many of Ron Paul’s supporters have on their desk a framed, signed picture dedicated with “To Marcus.
 May you care about no-one but your self.
 With Love and Virtue, Ayn xxx” and a Heroines of Objectivism calendar on the back of their bathroom door?
 I’ll bet Greenspan had one.

 I really wanted to like this book as I enjoyed The Fountainhead thoroughly.
 I had intended to write a mini review when I was about three hundred pages into it, while it was still just a fun ride on a moralistic steam train through Objectiville, but events conspired against me and I missed my stop.
-The book started to judder about a third of the way in and finally came off the rails on page 606 as Ayn, furiously shovelling coal and with whistle blowing, described, to the rhythm of a rickety train on an out-of-control track, why everyone who disagrees with her deserves to die…
+The train started to judder about a third of the way in and finally came off the rails on page 606 as Ayn, furiously shovelling coal and with the whistle blowing, described, to the rhythm of a rickety train on an out-of-control track, why everyone who disagrees with her deserves to die…

 The man in Bedroom A, Car No. 1, was a professor of sociology who taught that individual ability is of no consequence…